 Although the engine itself is completely free, it comes with various third-party libraries that are not free software.
-Some of them (like FMOD) even restrict you from using it in commercial games, unless you have a licensed copy of FMOD.
+Some of them (like FMOD) even restrict you from using them in commercial games unless you have licensed copies.
 Because of this reason, Panda3D makes it easy to disable or remove these restricted third-party libraries, and most of the time it offers an alternative.
-For example, instead of FMOD it also comes with OpenAL which you can use instead.
+For example, it also comes with OpenAL which you can use instead of FMOD.

 You can read Panda3D's License.